-- Ed 500 Introduction to Research and Graduate Studies - 2.
-One of: Ed 501 Philosophy of Education - Ed 503 Comparative Education - 3.
-Ed 540 Fundamentals of Curriculum Development - 4.
-One of: Ed 522 Child Psychology-Learning - Ed 523 Adolescent Psychology-Learning - 5.
-One of: Ed 424 Introduction to Learning Disabilities Ed 425 Psychology of the Exceptional Child - Ed 524 Seminar in Behavior Disorders
+- 1. ED 500 Introduction to Research and Graduate Studies - 2.
+One of: ED 501 Philosophy of Education - ED 503 Comparative Education - 3.
+ED 540 Basics of Curriculum and Instruction - 4.
+One of: ED 522 Child Psychology-Learning - ED 523 Adolescent Psychology-Learning - One of: ED 424 Introduction to Learning Disabilities ED 425 - Psychology of the Exceptional Child ED 524 - Seminar in Behavior Disorders -or-A Course in Gifted Education

-Ed 530 - Practicum in Curriculum Design Ed 536 - Supervision of Instruction Ed 537 - Curriculum Independent Study Ed 541 - Curriculum Trends and Issues Ed 538 - Program Administrator Internship Ed 539 - Curriculum Graduate Project
+- ED 530 Practicum in Curriculum Design

+- ED 536 Supervision of Instruction

+- ED 537 Curriculum Independent Study

+- ED 544 Seminar: Instructional Effectiveness

+- ED 539 Curriculum Graduate Project

+- ED 585 Values and Leadership

-Electives: (approximately 18 hours)
+Electives (approximately 18 hours)

-- a.
-Specialty areas such as curriculum and instruction, reading, learning disabilities, special education, elementary and secondary education, and Montessori education. - b.
-Courses from other Graduate Education majors: Administration, Adult Education, Counseling. - c.
+- Specialty areas such as curriculum and instruction, reading, learning disabilities, special education, elementary and secondary education, and Montessori education. - b.
+Courses from other Graduate Education majors: Administration, Counseling. - c.
 An academic area such as English, foreign language, history, business, physical education.
-Courses must be 400 level or
+Courses must be 400 level or above.